rorlab/rails-dev-box/README.md

-# A Virtual Machine for Ruby on Rails Core Development
+# Building A Custom Vargrant Box for Rails Application Development

 ## Introduction

-**Please note this VM is not designed for Rails application development, only Rails core development.**
+**This VM is designed for Rails application development and so you can clone this repo and customize Vagrantfile.
+Finally you can package the new custom Vagrant box for using a base box.**

 This project automates the setup of a development environment for working on Ruby on Rails itself.
 Use this virtual machine to work on a pull request with everything ready to hack and run the test suites.